 What is the best way to quit smoking?

 Quitting smoking can seem like a daunting task.
 You may have even tried before, only to take it up again a few weeks later.
-Cravings are difficult to ignore, and sometimes changing a habit can seem impossible.
+Cravings are difficult to ignore, and sometimes, changing a habit can seem impossible.

 There’s no “right answer” for the best way to quit smoking – everyone is different, and different methods help different people.

-There are a number of things you can do to assist you in your journey to being smoke-free.
+There are several things you can do to support your journey to being smoke-free.

 Use a Stop-Smoking Aid